sogis/config-generator-jenkins-agent/README.md

     oc create secret generic config-generator-agent-pg-service --from-file=pg_service.conf -n agi-apps-test

 A Template for the pg_service Secret is also stored under H:\BJSVW\Agi\GDI\Betrieb\Openshift\Pipelines\secret-config-generator-agent-pg-service.yaml.
-Create with
+Update the DB Connections in the secret due to the environment and then create with

     oc create -f secret-config-generator-agent-pg-service.yaml